-Sometimes what you get from sleeping outdoors is a lot of mosquito bites, a really sore back or a curious rustling in the woods that may or may not be a bear snooping around your camp.
+Sometimes what you get from sleeping outdoors is a lot of mosquito bites, a really sore back, or a curious rustling in the woods that may or may not be a bear snooping around your camp.

 The truth is campers—especially newbies—experience a lot of bumps along the way, particularly when it’s time to sleep.
 It’s understandable; not all people are used to snoozing outdoors, but there’s always a workaround for that.

-Picking A Bad Location
+Picking a Bad Location

-Choosing a location is almost a no-brainer when you’re in a place with designated campsites—these offer small conveniences like firepits and toilets and sometimes all you gotta do is pick a spot away from other campers, preferably the one with the best view.
+Choosing a location is almost a no-brainer when you’re in a place with designated campsites—these offer small conveniences like firepits and toilets, and sometimes all you gotta do is pick a spot away from other campers, preferably the one with the best view.

-When In The Backcountry
+When in the Backcountry